TREZOR Model T Review and Comparison

 - That’s it!

-A seed phrase is basically the “password” to your Bitcoins, sometimes referred to as your private key.
-A seed phrase is comprised out of 12-24 words in a certain order.
-Whoever knows these words has complete access to your Bitcoin wallet.
+In fact, your seed phrase is basically your private key in a different format.
+A seed phrase is comprised of 12-24 words in a certain order.
+Whoever knows these words has complete access to your cryptocurrency wallet.

 5. Using the Model T’s Touchscreen